Scripter17/TIBASIC-formulas/README.md

 - Calculate F, DI, and DO given the other two
 - Calculate M, HI, and HO given the other two
 - Calculate M, DI, and DO given the other two

+## LINEAR.8xp

+Program for solving/converting standard, point-slope, and point-intersect form lines/linear systems

+### Variables

+- Since there's a lot of 'em and I'm lazy, just remember that the first var you input is set to A, the second to B, etc..

+### Formulas

+- Solve standard, point-slope, and point-intercept linear systems (find where two lines intersect)
+- Convert standard, point-slope, and point-intercept line equations into either of the other two

+## QUAD.8xp

+Program for solving standard/vertex forms and converting one into the other

+### Variables

+- Same as above, the first number you input is A, then B, etc..

+### Formulas

+- Find the roots of a standard form parabola
+- Convert a standard parabola into vertex form
+- Find the roots of a vertex form parabola
+- Convert a vertex parabola into standard form